LeaDevelop/bounced-list/README.md

 ## Requirements
 Requirements for project to run with success are:
-- have installed Python 3.
-It was tested and implemented on version 3.13.
+- have installed [Python](https://www.python.org/downloads/).
+It was tested and implemented on version 3.13.1
 - known directory with .eml files